dami-nation/WindowsAD/NOTES.md

-# Windows AD Lab – Full Step-by-Step Walkthrough
+# Windows AD Lab

-This document walks through every step I took to build a basic Active Directory lab environment using Windows Server 2022 as the domain controller and Windows 10 as the client, all inside VirtualBox.
-I'm documenting this to make sure others can replicate it without struggle, including the real issues I hit and how I fixed them.
+This document walks through the steps I took to build a basic Active Directory lab environment using Windows Server 2022 as the domain controller and Windows 10 as the client, all inside VirtualBox.

 ---